 - Print.
 Any paper will do the trick, but card stock would be ideal.

 - Hang your cheat sheet somewhere handy like on the fridge.

-Be sure to check out this go-to parenting trick for escaping stores without tantrums or whining: A Simple Trick to Run Errands With No Whining From Your Kids.
+Be sure to check out this go-to parenting trick for escaping stores without tantrums or whining: My Child Always Wants to Buy Something: A Quick + Simple Fix.

-How do you deal with tantrums at the store?
-Share your tip in a comment below!
+How do you deal with a tantrum in a store?
+Share in a comment below!